Cathedral at Height

 - Take in a panoramic view of the city and beyond from the roof

 - Discover the hidden cathedral

-Our brand new tower tour with a twist is not to be missed.
+Our brand new tower tour is not to be missed.
 Immerse yourself in our unique blend of medieval and modern history, enjoy our awe-inspiring views and discover our secret spaces.

 Key facts and figures

 - 1: tour duration in hours

 - 2: number of expert guides per tour

 - 216: number of steps to the top of the tower